95% of features go unused.

 This should include email marketing, PR, sales support, and engaging social storytelling.
 Engage micro-influencers and early adopters.
 They bring a human touch and allow your product's story to come to life.

-This deliberate go-to-market strategy fosters not just awareness but also cultivates trust and engagement, a vital ingredients for turbocharging product adoption and securing customer loyalty from the very first day.
+This deliberate go-to-market strategy fosters not just awareness but also cultivates trust and engagement, a vital ingredient for turbocharging product adoption and securing customer loyalty from the very first day.

 “Design, together.”